EduardoRFS/thoughts/ocaml.md

 ### comballoc

 We cannot combine two allocations for mutable and immutable, but ideally we should be able to combine alloc -> alloc(mut) -> alloc

+## multiple major heap

+As Caml_state already exists with a bit of work we could lift the major heap to it so that in the same process multiple threads can be running it's own OCaml with independent GCs.

+Also great on Windows, as Unix.fork is really slow there.